 Skipping the Browning Step

 Do not be tempted to throw raw meat directly into the liquid without searing it first.
 Browning the beef creates a fond at the bottom of the pot that adds a deep, caramelized richness that boiling alone simply cannot reproduce.
+This single step lays the foundation for your entire sauce profile.

-Grandpa Chef’s Quick Answers (FAQ)
+Grandpa Chef’s Quick (FAQ)

 What makes it different from regular stew?